wp-plugins/wcp-openweather/readme.txt

 = Multilanguage Functionality =

-Currently, we are working on the plugin multilanguage functionality.
-In this plugin realize we added support for following list of the languages:
+First of all, we want to say **great thanks** for all people who help us with plugin translation!

+Available Languages:

-* English (default);
+* English (United States) – default;
-* Russian;
-* Ukrainian;
-* Albanian;
+* Russian (Russia);
-* French;
+* Ukrainian (Ukraine);
+* Albanian (Albania) – great thanks for Erjon;
-* Dutch (Belgium).
+* Dutch (Belgium) – great thanks for Christophe​;
+* French (France) – demo mode.

+If you want to help with plugin translation on your language please let us know via demo site [contact form](http://wpdemo.webcodin.com/stay-in-touch/) or directly via support@webcodin.com.
+We will send you .xlsx or .po files with necessary variables for translations.

 Multilanguage functionality has limitation based on [OpenWeatherMap API](http://openweathermap.org/forecast16#multi) languages support, i.e. city name has no translation for city name by default and description of weather conditions have translation only for languages form [OpenWeatherMap](http://openweathermap.org/forecast16#multi) API list.

 Currently, translation of the city names realized via Google autocomplete for city name based on active language for the plugin.

-If you want to help with plugin translation on your language please let us know via demo site [contact form](http://wpdemo.webcodin.com/stay-in-touch/) or directly via support@webcodin.com.
-We will send you .xlsx or .po file with necessary variables for translations.

 **NB!** Translation of the city name to the active language occurs when you choose city from the Google Autocomplete list.
 When You change the current language then city name in the existing shortcodes and widgets will not be automatically translated to the new language.
 To do this, select the city again, and save the changes.